Mattias1/sql-query-builder/README.md

 Note that the date check `if date > feb 29` is transformed to `if date >= march 01`, to make sure that noon feb 29 for example is not included in the check.
 This is only done for a `LocalDate`, not for any other date types, like `LocalDateTime` or `System.DateTime` for example.
-Again, if you don't like this, you can turn the [option](options.md) off.
+Again, if you don't like this, you can turn this [option](options.md) off.